 Broadly speaking, enterprise data can be any type of digital information your business works with.
 It may come from web platforms, mobile apps, CRM systems, and other software the company employs.

-All this data can be categorized in three distinct kinds.
-In fact, it can probably be split up into more, but we’ll focus on the most popular groups — transactional, analytical, and master.
+All this data can be categorized into three distinct kinds.
+In fact, it can probably be split up into more, but we’ll focus on the most popular groups, which are as follows.

 Transactional